 - Don't buy a swingset where swings, gliders or other accessories are suspended from the monkey bars.
 If children fall from the monkey bars, they can get tangled in the swings below.

-For lots more information about backyard fun and child safety, check out the related HowStuffWorks links on the next page.
+For lots more information about backyard fun and child safety, check out the related HowStuffWorks links below.